STORYTELLER

 Brave, Be Bold, Beware!"

-Ghost stories, scary stories, creepy stories, selected to suit each
+stories, scary stories, creepy stories, selected to suit each

 audience.
 The tales range from a completely creepy tale by Charles

-Dickens for adults through gentler stories with funny endings for
+Dickens for adults through gentler stories with funny endings

-the younger set.
+for the younger set.

 Adults and families